cockroachdb/docs/v20.2/create-role.md

 There is no distinct "user" entity in CockroachDB, however, a role with the `LOGIN` option enabled can log in to the SQL shell and is often called a user.

 You can [assign privileges](authorization.html#assign-privileges) to the role and [set other roles as members](grant-roles.html) of the role.
-A role's privileges are inherited by its members, by their members ([indirect members](authorization.html#indirect-member)), and so on.
+A role's privileges are inherited by its members and any further [indirect members](authorization.html#indirect-member).

 {{site.data.alerts.callout_info}}
  `CREATE USER` is equivalent to the statement `CREATE ROLE`, with one exception: `CREATE ROLE` sets the `NOLOGIN` option by default, preventing the new role from being used to log in to the database.
 You can use `CREATE ROLE` and specify the `LOGIN` option to achieve the same result as `CREATE USER`.